 to hear about anything for my current use case unless it's essential, i.e., a

 failure.
 In this case, I set the log levels to ERROR as most errors should

 Getting a python logger is straightforward if we know the name of the logger.
 The following block will grab the logger object for the logger currently registered under the name passed in.

 logger = logging.getLogger('kedro')

-Once we get the logger we need to silence it by setting the log level.
-Typically its not appropriate to completely turn off loggers as you would still want information in the case of a complete failure.
-If you are doing building a cli such as one that prints out the pipelines to the console you may not want to see logs that happen during normal operation as this would make it more difficult to integrate with other shell applications.
+Once we get the logger, we need to silence it by setting the log level.
+Typically it's not appropriate to completely turn off loggers as you would still want information in the case of a complete failure.
+If you are building a cli such as one that prints out the pipelines to the console, you may not want to see logs that happen during regular operation as this would make it more challenging to integrate with other shell applications.

 Silent all kedro loggers

 codebase and filling in a few others I found by running it.